Divisional general: Italy

 The Italian army and Carabineer rank of generale di divisione translates as "divisional general".
 The air force equivalent is generale di divisione aerea (literally "general of air division").

 The ordinary law n.
 299, come into force on December 2, 2004, has restored the traditional ranks of Army Brigade General, Divisional General and Army corps general, which had been changed in 1997.
 Some general divisions wear a third functional star with red border, which indicates they are enrolled in a special responsibility or as deputy officials of their proximate superiors.

 Poland

 The Polish equivalent is generał dywizji (literally, "general of division").
-The symbols of this rank are the general's wavy line and two stars, featured both on the rogatywka (the Polish peaked, four-pointed cap), on the sleeves of the uniform and above the breast pocket of a field uniform.
+The symbols of this rank are the general's wavy line and two stars, featured on the rogatywka (the Polish peaked, four-pointed cap), on the uniform's sleeves, and above the breast pocket of the field uniform.

 Spain

 The Spanish rank general de división translates literally as "general of division", and is used by the army, the air force and the Guardia Civil.